lewlu/lewlu/README.md

-## Welcome to Lewlu's Page!
+## Welcome to The Life of Lewlu

+""Now I know the secret of making the best persons; it is to grow in the open air and eat and sleep with the earth." - Walt Whitman" - The cap of my Honest Tea

+My name is Lauren Elizabeth Whalen, and my nickname is Lulu because my brother, also a computer science major, couldn't pronounce Lauren when we were babies.
+Then, it took me until high school to realize that LEW are my initials and can be combined with lulu to make LEWLU.
+And what a nice and concise instagram handle that is! :) Onto my story:

+How exciting:
-You can use the [editor on GitHub](https://github.com/lewlu/lewlu/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+I can use the [editor on GitHub](https://github.com/lewlu/lewlu/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown